A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: A posteriori error estimates

-The truncation indicator arising from this truncation is analyzed and derived in \cite[Section 3.5]{wang2020posteriori}.
-However, we note that the adaptation of QM and buffer regions is of much practical interest.
-Hence, throughout this paper we set $\Omega$ (or equivalently $\LMM$) to be sufficiently large such that the corresponding truncation error is sufficiently small.
+The error resulting from this truncation has already been analyzed in \cite[Section 3.5]{wang2020posteriori} and in principle one can incorporate this to adapt the size of MM region.
+However, the adaptation of QM and buffer regions is much more important in practice.
+Therefore, in this paper, we assume that the computational domain $\Omega$ (or equivalently $\LMM$) is chosen to be sufficiently large to ensure that the corresponding truncation error is negligible for the error estimator.